turbot/steampipe-mod-terraform-aws-compliance/docs/index.md

 steampipe check all
 ```

-Run all benchmarks for a specific compliance framework:
+Run all benchmarks for a specific compliance framework using tags:

 ```shell
 steampipe check all --tag gdpr=true